 This modern, bright and spacious apartment is conveniently located in Ostermalm, the best area in Stockholm to stay in for families.
 It is in close proximity to great museums and attractions and is a quick hop to restaurants, shops, and cafes.
 This four-star property has a kitchenette, private bathroom, diving area, and cosy rooms.

 Overlooking Humlegarden, this is one of the best Stockholm accommodation options for families.
 It has large and comfortable rooms with private bathrooms, flat-screen TVs, and modern amenities.
 Just moments away are a great selection of eateries, bistros, museums, galleries, and landmarks.

-Things to See and Do in Ostermalm
+Things to Do in Ostermalm

 - Delve deep into the history of Sweden’s most famous band at the ABBA Museum.

 - Dine on delicious Swedish fare at Oaxen Krog & Slip.